peertransfer/peertransfer_chat/README.md

 # PeertransferChat

-A wrapper to our chat system
+A wrapper that works as a unique interface to integrate a chat system into the peerTransfer platform.

+## Build Status

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'peertransfer_chat'
+    gem 'peertransfer_chat', :git => 'git://github.com/peertransfer/peertransfer_chat.git'

 And then execute: